bruvin-sky/atk.ObtuseClues/README.md

 * Added lamps along a dark rear path

 * Added a fireplace

+* Added a torch somewhere

-* Changed the arrangement of some reels
+* Changed the shelf arrangement of some reels

 * Added a light source to make some footprints easier to see
 </details>